 Windshield shall comply with all federal and state regulations.

-77. Windshield Washers.
+78. Windshield Washers

 Windshield washers meeting federal requirements shall be provided and shall be controlled by a switch accessible to the driver.
 Reservoir shall be mounted outside passenger compartment.

-78. Windshield Wipers.
+79. Windshield Wipers

 Bus shall be equipped with variable-speed windshield wipers of air or electric-type powered by a motor or motors of sufficient power to operate wipers.